Simon-graiff/Mobile2/README.md

                 } else if (user.isNew()) {
                     Log.d("MyApp", "User signed up and logged in through Facebook!");
                     retriveFacebookData();
-                    Intent intent = new Intent(LogInActivity.this, MainActivity.class);
+                    Intent intent = new Intent(LogInActivity.this, MainScreen.class);
                     startActivity(intent);
                 } else {
                     Log.d("MyApp", "User logged in with Facebook!");
-                    Intent intent = new Intent(LogInActivity.this, MainActivity.class);
+                    Intent intent = new Intent(LogInActivity.this, MainScreen.class);
                     startActivity(intent);
                 }
             }
         });
 ````
 The user can now sign up with Facebook or if he already has signed up with Facebook log in with his connected Facebook account.
-If the user has already signed up and just logs in he will be linked back to the MainActivity to use the App.
+If the user has already signed up and just logs in he will be linked back to the MainScreen to use the App.

-If the user needs to sign up with his Facebook account his Facebook profile data are retrived by calling the function `retriveFacebookData()` and after that the user is linked to the MainActivity as well.
+If the user needs to sign up with his Facebook account his Facebook profile data are retrived by calling the function `retriveFacebookData()` and after that the user is linked to the MainScreen as well.

 **retriveFacebookData()**